Uniruled varieties with split tangent bundle: Introduction

-The theorem establishes a surprising link between the existence of rational curves along the foliation $L$ and the integrability of the complement $D$.
-We obtain a similar statement in the projective case:
+The theorem establishes a surprising link between the existence of rational curves along the foliation $V_1$ and the integrability of the complement $V_2$.
+We obtain a similar statement in the projective case.

-\begin{theo} Let $X$ be a projective manifold with splitting tangent bundle $T_X=V_1 \oplus V_2$.
-If $X$ is not uniruled, then $V_j$ is integrable for $j=1,2$. \end{theo}
+\begin{theorem} Let $X$ be a projective manifold with split tangent bundle $T_X=V_1 \oplus V_2$.
+If $X$ is not uniruled, $V_1$ and $V_2$ are integrable. \end{theorem}

-In this paper we will then concentrate on projective uniruled varieties.
-By the theorem above this is the class of varieties where the integrability of the direct factors $V_j$ fails in general, but we will obtain several integrability results in special cases.

-The global strategy is to construct a fibre space structure on $X$ which is related to the decomposition $T_X = V_1 \oplus V_2$ and deduce properties of the universal covering of $X$ from this fibre space structure.
-The main reason why this works (at least in some cases) is the classical Ehresmann theorem.
+In this paper we will concentrate on projective uniruled varieties.
+By the theorem above this is the class of varieties where the integrability of the direct factors $V_j$ might fail, but we will obtain integrability results in special cases.
+The global strategy is to construct a fibre space structure on $X$ which is related to the decomposition $T_X = V_1 \oplus V_2$.
+The classical Ehresmann theorem \ref{theoremehresmann} allows us to deduce properties of the universal covering of $X$ from this fibre space structure.